Noricks/Fetch-Intern-DataEngineer/README.md

 This is the answer for the test of "Data Engineer"

 # How to run

+## Note
+Please contact me if you have any questions about the code or the environment.
+I am happy to explain more details.
+I use `Docker` to minimize the chance there is an incompatibility in the environment, but `Docker` would have different behaviours on different platforms, which I can not fully predict and test.
+I spend a lot of efforts, and I do not want to lose the chance to get the job.
+Thank you!

 ## Run with `docker-compose`
 ### Requirements
 - docker